swaptacular/swpt_accounts/protocol.rst

-1. If a corresponding `AD record`_ already exists, the timestamp of the latest received account heartbeat (it is stored in the AD record) MUST be updated with the value of the ``ts`` field in the received message. [#ts-update]_ Then it MUST be verified whether the same or a later `AccountUpdate`_ message has been received already. [#compare-change]_ [#compare-seqnums]_ If the received message turns out to be an old one, further actions MUST NOT be taken; otherwise, the corresponding AD record MUST be updated with the data contained in the message.
+1. If a corresponding `AD record`_ already exists, the timestamp of the latest received account heartbeat (it is stored in the AD record) MUST be updated with the value of the ``ts`` field in the received message. [#heartbeat-update]_ Then it MUST be verified whether the same or a later `AccountUpdate`_ message has been received already. [#compare-change]_ [#compare-seqnums]_ If the received message turns out to be an old one, further actions MUST NOT be taken; otherwise, the corresponding AD record MUST be updated with the data contained in the message.

 2. If a corresponding `AD record`_ does not exist, a new AD record SHOULD be created, storing the relevant data received with the message.

+If for a given account, no `AccountUpdate`_ messages have been received for a very long time (1 year for example), the account's `AS record`_ MAY be removed from the client's database. [#latest-heartbeat-ts]

-.. [#latest-heartbeat-ts] The ``ts`` field is needed to store the timestamp of the latest received account heartbeat.
+.. [#latest-heartbeat] The ``ts`` field is used to store the timestamp of the latest received account heartbeat.

-.. [#ts-update] That is: the timestamp of the latest received account heartbeat, stored in the `AD record`_, MUST be changed only if the value of the ``ts`` field in the received `AccountUpdate`_ message represents a later timestamp.
+.. [#heartbeat-update] That is: the timestamp of the latest received account heartbeat, stored in the `AD record`_, MUST be changed only if the value of the ``ts`` field in the received `AccountUpdate`_ message represents a later timestamp.